Slow Tours since 2007

 In 2014, after 7 years of running up to 10 x week-long tours a year, a new website was required to keep up with the changing technical environment.
 With help from some of the team, Carol decided to develop the business further.
 Over previous years, some of Slow Tours clients had asked if Carol knew other tour operators who ran similar tours in other European countries.
 Trawling the internet finding such businesses was not a short nor an easy task, but friendships were made with similar businesses, and this was the foundation of the new 'Slow Tours Europe' as a tour operator and wholesaler.

-A new website was finally launched in February 2016, with regular additions of new partners' tours - cycling tours, walking tours, bike & barge tours, food tours, wine tours, boat and bike tours, sail and bike tours, language schools with excursions, and more, still retaining the original small group minibus 'exploring and culture tours'.
+A new website was finally launched in February 2016, with regular additions of new partners' tours, including language schools with excursions, to encourage clients to better understand the culture of another country, still retaining the original concept of escorted small group 'exploring and culture tours'.

 Tourism vs Travel - the Slow Tours philosophy